Johnny DeStefano: Data Trust

 In July 2013, DeStefano was named president of Data Trust, a private company that is the primary handler of voter files for the Republican National Committee.

 Trump administration

 On January 4, 2017, DeStefano was named Director of Presidential Personnel in the Trump administration.

 On the evening of January 30, 2017, DeStefano wrote a letter to Acting Attorney General Sally Yates informing her that "the president [had] removed [her] from the office of Deputy Attorney General of the United States."
 Yates' dismissal followed her decision to inform the United States Department of Justice that she did not see defending Trump's executive order "Protecting the Nation from Foreign Terrorist Entry into the United States" as consistent with her responsibilities.

 In May 2019, The Washington Post reported that DeStefano was leaving the administration on May 24 and intended to advise companies including Juul, an e-cigarette company with substantial business before the Food and Drug Administration.
+He was also appointed to the Fulbright Program's Fulbright Foreign Scholarship Board in 2019, and has served as a director for the National Park Foundation.
+DeStefano founded consulting group Utility Strategic Advisors and registered in 2020 as a lobbyist in Missouri.